ai4reason/vizar/docs/intro.md

 ```

 To simplify the presentation, VizAR discards the type guards applied to
-variables, and introduces a different variable symbols for each type predicate,
+variables, and introduces a different variable symbol for each type predicate,
 for example, `N` for natural numbers.
 Hence the above sequent becomes just `natural(plus(N1,N2))`.
-Furthermore, VizAR uses unicode symbols to beautify clauses and in the end you
+Furthermore, VizAR uses Unicode symbols to beautify clauses and in the end, you
 will see simply `N₁ + N₂ ∈ ℕ`.

 The list of currently supported variable symbols is given in the following table.